mudkipdev/beta-wiki/worlds/generation.md

 ---

 {: .missing }
-> A huge chunk of info is still missing, mainly because I haven't yet worked my way to the Beta 1.7.3 Generator, so a lot will be guess-work or only relate to older versions.
+> A huge chunk of info is still missing, mainly relating to tree, cave and ore generation.

 # Generation
 {: .no_toc }